I have successfully taught my son and numerous other children to read in 30 days.

 In fact, your child will love reading and will want to do their reading.
 Not only that, but you won’t have to spend more than 10 to 15 minutes per day teaching your child to read.
 This is not only good for you, the busy parent or caregiver, but it is good for your child’s reading progress as well.

-Children have a short attention span and a reading lesson that goes on for too long will lessen the amount learnt.
+Children have a short attention span and a reading lesson that goes on for too long will lessen the amount learned.
 In fact, it can make your child resistant to all reading altogether.

 Why It Is Important To Teach Your Child To Read Early